July 4 parade shooting leaves 6 dead, 30 hurt; man detained - NewsBreak

 “While we celebrate the Fourth of July just once a year, mass shootings have become a weekly — yes, weekly — American tradition.”

-Since January, there have been 15 shootings where four or more people have been killed, including the Highland Park shooting, according to The Associated Press/USA TODAY/Northeastern University mass killing database.
+As is common on holiday weekends, nearby Chicago grappled with scores of shootings.
+Eight people died from shootings in the city over the July 4 weekend, according to the police department.
+Sixty others were shot.

+However, the city saw fewer people shot than during last year's Independence Day weekend.

-The shooter opened fire around 10:15 a.m., when the parade was about three-quarters through, authorities said.
+The parade shooter opened fire around 10:15 a.m., when the parade was about three-quarters through, authorities said.

 Highland Park Police Commander Chris O’Neill, the incident commander on scene, said the gunman apparently used a “high-powered rifle” to fire from a spot atop a commercial building where he was “very difficult to see.”
 He said the rifle was recovered at the scene.
 Police also found a ladder attached to the building.